 We manufacture, market and distribute Charles & Colvard created moissanite jewels (also called moissanite) for sale in the worldwide jewelry market.
 Moissanite, also known by its chemical name, silicon carbide (SiC), is a rare, naturally occurring mineral found primarily in meteors.
 As the sole manufacturer of scientifically-made moissanite jewels, our strategy is to establish Charles & Colvard as a reputable, high-quality and sophisticated brand and position moissanite as a unique jewel, distinct from all others based on its exceptional fire, brilliance, luster, durability and rarity.
-Moissanite is marketed to its primary target market, the self-purchasing woman, as the perfect reward or indulgence for a woman celebrating her achievements, whether personal or professional, big or small.
+While we acknowledge that moissanite jewelry is sold into the bridal and men's jewelry markets, moissanite is primarily marketed to the self-purchasing woman as the perfect reward or indulgence for a woman celebrating her achievements or milestones in her life.
 Moissanite is also marketed to the jewelry trade as a new jewelry category with a unique business opportunity.

-Sales for the first six months of 2007 were 19% less than sales achieved during the first six months of 2006 primarily due to a weak overall jewelry retail environment and high inventory levels at two of our manufacturing customers and their retail customers.
-The weak jewelry market over the past year has resulted in slower than planned sell thru at the retail stores, resulting in an unplanned inventory build for both the retailers and our direct customers, the jewelry manufacturers.
+Sales for the first nine months of 2007 were 30% less than sales during the first nine months of 2006 primarily due to high inventory levels at our manufacturing customers and their retail customers.
+A slower than planned sell thru at the retail stores has resulted in an unplanned inventory build for both the jewelry manufacturers and retailers.
 As a result of this inventory build, we have experienced lower replenishment orders than we expected.
 In addition, during the initial distribution at certain retailers in 2005 and 2006, large stocking orders were placed that established the inventory levels at the retail locations.
 Sell thru rates have not supported both the size of the assortment offered and the styles selected for the jewelry.
 The situation requires the jewelry manufacturer involved to allow the retailer to rebalance their inventories to more reasonable levels and more saleable styles.
 The manufacturer will typically rework the jewelry, reusing the components, as they build what they believe will be more sellable styles.
 This is a common practice in the jewelry industry.
 The combination of the factors discussed above resulted in our direct customers placing fewer orders for new moissanite jewels than the comparable period last year.

-Concerning the new distribution opportunities for our company during 2007, it now appears that the anticipated additional distribution at Sears will not occur in 2007.
-We have been advised that the tests at approximately 150 Sears locations where moissanite jewelry is currently available will continue at least through the end of the year to give Sears more time to judge the sales results at the existing locations before making a decision about additional distribution.

-We do expect to see the continued expansion of our category at Kohl's during the second half of 2007 to a total of approximately 835 retail locations at year end.
-This is up from the Kohl's distribution at 287 retail locations as of the end of the second quarter.
+It now appears that the anticipated additional distribution at Sears will not occur.
+We have been advised that the tests at approximately 150 Sears locations where moissanite jewelry is currently available will continue at least through the end of the year.
+Based on the current test results, we do not expect additional distribution at Sears in 2008 and the test distribution will also most likely end.
+We do expect to see our category at Kohl's continue to expand during the remainder of 2007 to a total of approximately 915 retail locations at year end.
+This is up from the Kohl's distribution at 208 retail locations at December 31, 2006 and 287 as of June 30, 2007.
 That distribution is expected to be wholly supported by our customer, Samuel Aaron International ("SAI").
-Other new distribution scheduled for the second half of the year includes 22 new Belk's locations, an expansion of the program at AFFES to 78 total outlets, and 25 new Zale Outlet locations.
+While we did lose distribution at certain regional chains during 2007, the overall number of stores carrying moissanite has increased due to the Kohl's rollout.

 Given the enhanced visibility to the inventory issues confronting certain current moissanite manufacturers and retailers, and the unlikely prospect of additional distribution at Sears for the remainder of the year, we do not expect to meet our earlier stated goal of increasing total annual net sales in 2007 over 2006 sales.
-Sales are expected to trend stronger in the second half compared to the first half with a larger percentage in the fourth quarter as retailers accelerate their rollout for the holiday season and the total moissanite door count continues to build.